mwyrodek/itea-kata/readme.md

 - git commit
 3. I can copy paste github actions setup

+# Challange 3.
+Speach to Text
+0. Time slot for writning test 30 min
+1. Code can be writen only using Speach to Text
+2. I can use mouse to move focus
+3. I can use mouse and keyboard for git and file greation

 Challenge 3.
 Wrting code with speach to text.
 Challange 4.
 IDE on smartphone
 Challange 5.
 No google or stackoverflow.